 Maia is a recipient of the Art Matters Grant, Joan Mitchell Foundation Painters & Sculptors Grant, Jerome Foundation Travel and Study Program Grant, Rema Hort Mann Foundation Emerging Artist Grant, NYFA Painting Fellowship, Joan Mitchell Foundation MFA Award and the Astraea Visual Arts Fund Award.
 She received an MFA in sculpture from Brooklyn College, City University of New York and BA in Studio Art at Mount Holyoke College, Massachusetts.
 Maia has participated in residencies at Skowhegan School of Painting and Sculpture, Maine, Lower East Side Print Shop, New York, Millay Colony, New York and the Joan Mitchell Center, New Orleans.
 They are a recipient of the 2022-23 Sharpe Walentas Studio Program in Brooklyn, NY.

-I was drawn to the people in the pictures with the impulse to pull them out and away from this historical framework.
-With the detailed and loving care of Domingo’s watercolors in mind, I began to draw figures, plants, landscapes, and other elements from the archive.
+I was drawn to the people in the pictures and felt the impulse to remove them from this historical framework.
+With the detailed and loving care of Domingo’s watercolors in mind, I drew figures, plants, and other elements from the archive.
 Then, I cut out each drawing, creating a new library of cutouts: people, animals, foliage, moons, and mountains.
 The pieces were then placed in various arrangements and recorded via graphite rubbings.
 This process allowed for the cutouts to be combined into potentially infinite visual narratives and led to the generation of full color oil paintings.